 Linda Frederiksen is the Head of Access Services at Washington State University Vancouver.
 She has a Master of Library Science degree from Emporia State University in Kansas.
 Linda is active in local, regional and national organizations, projects and initiatives advancing open educational resources and equitable access to information.

 Dr. Royce Kimmons is an Assistant Professor of Instructional Psychology and Technology at Brigham Young University where he studies digital participation divides specifically in the realms of social media, open education, and classroom technology use.
-More information about his work may be found at http://roycekimmons.com, and you may also find him on Twitter @roycekimmons.
+More information about his work may be found at http://roycekimmons.com, and you may also dialogue with him on Twitter @roycekimmons.

 Sue F. Phelps